 Explore Lake Louise Ski Resort's newest terrain, the West Bowl

 In 2020/21, Lake Louise Ski Resort unveiled new in-bounds terrain for the first time in 25 years!
-Previous sidecountry and backcountry slopes found just beyond the former ski resort limits will now be accessible to resort guests thanks to adjusted boundary lines and a new quad chairlift.
+Formerly considered “side country” slopes, West Bowl has transformed this area into 480 acres of in-bounds, free ride terrain, made easily accessible to resort guests thanks to adjusted boundary lines and a new quad chairlift.
 West Bowl terrain carries intermediate, advanced, and expert ratings, and is divided into zones rather than cut runs.
 This gives skiers and riders endless possibilities of natural routes and fall lines through steeps, powder bowls and gladed tree areas.
 Check out this Insider’s Guide.